Diagram

 In short

-Diagram — Automate design-system engineering from Figma to React code with AI.
+Diagram — AI tool that turns Figma designs into React code for design-system engineering.
 Best for Engineering teams maintaining large-scale design systems, Designers wanting to hand off pixel-perfect code to engineers, Organizations standardizing on React with a shared component library.
 Paid pricing.

 Viability Score